nikhil25803/fundRaiser/README.md

 This page will show you the QR code which you can use to scan through any payment application according to your preference.

 ---
+ ## Wants to take a look on the code base?🧐

+ Most of the code is written in the [`views.py`](https://github.com/nikhil25803/fundRaiser/tree/main/raiser) file, located in the `fundRaiser/app/views.py`.

+ ---